 Knight and Cole (1991) describe four ways that recreational activities impact wildlife: harvesting, habitat modification, pollution, and disturbance.
-Because harvest is not allowed in the parks, with the exception of highly regulated collections for research purposes, it is unimportant in the context of this WSP/DEIS and will not be discussed further.
+Because harvest is not allowed in the parks, with the exception of recreational angling and highly regulated collections for research purposes, it is unimportant in the context of this WSP/FEIS and will not be discussed further.
 Habitat modification and pollution are similar enough to each other that they will be discussed collectively under "Habitat Modification."
 Because the primary impact of disturbance is that it causes changes in wildlife behavior, disturbance will be discussed under "Behavior Modification."
 Thus, there are essentially two general forms of wildlife impacts caused by human activities in the parks' wilderness: impacts on wildlife behavior and impacts on wildlife habitat.

 Behavior Modification: Wildlife respond to encounters with visitors in one of three ways: avoidance, attraction, and habituation (Knight and Cole 1991).
 Avoidance is often a short-term response to disturbance, such as individuals exhibiting flight responses after encounters with recreationists and then resuming their prior activities soon thereafter.
 Avoidance can also be a long-term response to disturbance, such as individuals permanently avoiding otherwise suitable habitat in favor of undisturbed sites.
 Attraction develops over time when wildlife seeks out humans because of positive reinforcement, such as food rewards.
 Habituation (i.e., bears foraging for natural foods in close proximity to people after learning that people are non-threatening) develops over time after frequent benign encounters with humans, in which there is no positive or negative reinforcement; animals ignore humans to avoid energetically costly irrelevant behavior.
 Responses to the same disturbance may vary between species, between individuals within a species, or even between the same individual across different encounters.
 It is important to recognize that while these three types of behavioral responses may be adaptive and "natural," they may not necessarily be desired.
-For example, habituation of bighorn sheep to humans may be desirable to facilitate co-existence of the two species, while habituation of bears to humans may be undesirable because it often leads to bears obtaining human food and becoming threats to public safety.
+For example, habituation of bighorn sheep to humans may be undesirable because it often leads to bears obtaining human food and becoming threats to public safety.